pysys-test/pysys-test/branches/py23/pysys-dist/README.rst

 Installation
 ============

-PySys has been written and tested against Python 2.7 and higher.
+PySys can be used with Python 2.7 or Python 3.5 and later.

-Python 3.x is also supported, by running the 2to3.py script at installation time.

 Dependencies
 ------------